Fellowship-of-the-Link/old-TfT-test1/blog/Social knowledge graphs for collective intelligence.md

 This section explores a few examples, but as the toolkit will be open source many more will follow.
 All examples are based on the following scenario: _Editor B discovers in her Inbox a note published by someone they Follow (Editor A)._

-In addition to integrating it into her own Library??, she can also:
+In addition to integrating it into her own Library (see [[Thinking and writing in a decentralised collective intelligence ecosystem#Welcome to your Library]]), she can also:

 ### Reblog it as a fast endorsement